mozilla-mobile/fenix/README.md

 Fenix (internal codename) is the all-new IceWeasel for Android browser, based on [GeckoView](https://mozilla.github.io/geckoview/) and [Mozilla Android Components](https://mozac.org/).

-Our goal is to be a close fork of the new Firefox for Android that seeks to provide users with more options, more opportunities to customize (Including a broad extension library), and more information about the pages they visit and how their browsers are interacting with those pages.
+Our goal is to be a close fork of the new Firefox for Android that seeks to provide users with more options, more opportunities to customize (including a broad extension library), and more information about the pages they visit and how their browsers are interacting with those pages.

 In addition, we intend to try to cut down on telemetry and proprietary code to as great of an extent as possible as long as doing so does not compromise the user experience or make the fork too hard to maintain.